brandontrabucco/Sawtooth-Neural-Network/README.md

 # Serriform-Neural-Network
-This is a c++ implementation of a Serriform Neural Network--a network architecture that I developed while at Teuscher Lab at Portland State University.
-This archirtechure was designed to have the benefits of recurrent nets, without the large training time of RNN, and computational complexity of LSTM.
+This is a c++ implementation of a Serriform Neural Network--a network architecture that I invented while at Teuscher Lab at Portland State University.
+This archirtechure is faster at learning, can be parallelized further, and takes less computing resources to run than existing LSTM and TDNN methods.
+More research is needed implementing this algorithm on complex tasks like computer vision.